stroxler/music-notes/maj7b5-chords.md

 is an altered suspended E dominant, is actually *diatonic* in C!
 In fact, the Mark Levine book uses G7/E as his *intro* to phrygians.
 He has it resolve to A, but you could make it go to C instead.

+### The bVI minor chord

+This isn't at all a maj7#11 chord obviously, but it actually maybe comes up in some of the same contexts, and is loosely connected:
+- The bVI minor chord, if it resolves to I (especially to a minor I) functions like a twist on an altered dominant: it is the b9, 3, and b13 of the V chord:
+  - If you play it as minor 6, that's the 7 of V so it's even more dominant
+  - If you play it as a minor major 7 that's the root
+  - If you play it as a minor 7, then you're playing the blue note of the resolving minor (this is like playing the natural 5 in a VIImaj7#11, as discussed above - it's the same note).
+This will make it sound less like a dominant resolution, but you still get a lot of the same voice leading.
+  - ... context is that this is really a big deal in "Someday", the reharm of "Someday My Prince Will Come", in which the Ebm7 often goes to the Gm7, but at other times instead it's a Gbma7#11 going to G.
+- There are two ways of thinking how this chord connects with the others outlined:
+  - The bVI minor 7 (or minor 13 really) is almost the same as VIImaj7#11, as noted in the "Someday" example above
+  - In addition, it's interesting to compare
+    - bVIma7b5 is just an inversion of a V phrygian (with the natural 5 of the V) with the 7 of the V chord omitted (if you add a 6 then it's the full thing)
+    - bVIma7 is an inversion of a V phrygian with a #5 (so more altered), again with the 7 of the V cord omitted (again, you can add a 6)
+    - bVImi6 is an inversion of V altered; it's relationship to bVIma6 is the same as Phrygian vs altered dominant: a suspended -> regular dominant sound.